KRakeesh04/s1/src/content/docs/maths/ode/03-higher-order-ode.md

 ## Linearly dependent & independent

-n-th order linear differential equations have n linearly independent solutions.
+$n$-th order linear differential equations have n linearly independent solutions. $ $

 Two solutions of a differential equation $u,v$ are said to be **linearly dependent**, if there exists constants $c_1,c_2\;(\not=0)$ such that